danielcrimp/danielcrimp.github.io/collections/_drafts/2024-03-31-matta-application.md

 Recently, after two years working in enterprise tech consulting, I decided to try something new and make a move into a product company.

-Here's the story of how I initially struggled to sell myself as a technologist, eventually stumbled across a role that couldn't have been a better fit, and put my absolute best efforts into making my application.
+Here's the story of how I applied to a really cool company.

 <div style="display: flex; justify-content: center; height: 350px; margin-bottom: 2rem;">
   <img src="/images/matta-application/office.jpeg" alt="The Office!" style="max-width: 100%; border-radius: 15px;">